Business growth platforms provide opportunities for a company to scale, mapped out and itemized over a certain period of time.

 By the very nature of growth platforms, they connect related opportunities and in doing so drive internal collaboration.

 Growth is not only a sign of a company’s success in the market, it’s also the holy grail to its persistent survival.
 Staying relevant and competitive requires a growth platform to follow — one designed to build up insight and scale investment over time as one opportunity leads to another.
-In every platform, small and medium bets provide multiple pathways to sustainable business growth.
+In every platform company, small and medium bets provide multiple pathways to sustainable business growth.

 Part of that growth is about revenue consistency and diversity to form a healthy mix across products, segments, verticals and channels.
 This control panel should be used to hit targets in the most strategic ways possible.
 Growing at the right cadence, with some measure of sophistication, and knowing where to loosen up or double down investments, is what makes good companies great.